ReikaKalseki/DragonAPI/README.md

 DragonAPI
 =========

-The API that RotaryCraft and my other Minecraft mods use, to centralize and simplify functions.
+The library that RotaryCraft and my other Minecraft mods use, to centralize and simplify functions.
-This API relies on MinecraftForge!
+This library relies on MinecraftForge!